 - Eating junk food

 - Frivolous spending

-- Saying yes to meetings you don’t need to attend.
+- Saying yes to meetings you don’t need to attend

-The Sanity Line protects us from doing uncomfortable and dangerous shit like smoking fentanyl, gambling our entire fortunes on a single bet, stabbing ourselves in the legs with pencils, and trying to run across busy highways blindfolded.
+The border separating our Comfort Zone from the fiery inferno of the rest of our Danger Zone is the Sanity Line.
+It shields you from doing uncomfortable and dangerous nonsense like smoking fentanyl, gambling your entire fortune on a single bet, stabbing yourself in the leg with a pencil, or trying to run across busy highways blindfolded.

 The Strategies for Expanding Your Comfort Zone